KannonZenetism/zenetism-field-physics/zenetism/mpx/theonic-office.md

 - Theonic office and the essences lawfully gathered within it incline together toward return

 This is why Theon is not a permanent centropic residence.
-Perfectly Source-facing orientation is inherently return-seeking, not residency-seeking.
+Perfectly Aion-facing orientation is inherently return-seeking, not residency-seeking.

 Theon is therefore not kept in place by unwillingness to move on, but by unfinished gate-work.
 Once that work is complete, return follows lawfully.